-- "Ability to comprehend and apply principles of modern algebra while analyzing data and generating reports"
+- "Must have the ability to comprehend and apply principles of modern algebra while analyzing data and generating reports."

-- "Able to work under pressure to meet timelines and handle multiple tasks and changing priorities"
+- "Must be able to work under pressure to meet timelines and handle multiple tasks and changing priorities."

-- "Self-discipline, as projects take several months to complete"
+- "Must have self-discipline, as projects take several months to complete."

 - Interests (Holland Code): ICR (Investigative, Conventional, Realistic)

 - Personality Type (Myers Briggs Personality Type Indicator [MBTI]): ENTJ, INTJ, INTP, ISTJ, ISTP

 |$87,220||Bachelor's degree in computer science or related subject|

 |Web Developer||Tends to design and technical aspects of websites.||$66,130||HS diploma; many employers require an associate degree in web design|